 Why write for us?

-Personal blogs, vlogs and stories can be an incredibly powerful way to talk about mental health and reach hundreds and thousands of people.
+Personal blogs, vlogs and stories can be an incredibly powerful way to talk about mental health stigma, to reach hundreds and thousands of people and change the way we all think and act about mental health.

-By sharing your story, you can help challenge stigma and discrimination and show that mental health problems can affect anyone at any time and nobody should feel ashamed to talk about it.
+By sharing your story, you are part of the movement to show that mental health problems can affect anyone at any time and nobody should feel ashamed to talk about it.

 - Around 500-1000 words if you're writing a blog